Paul Williams (Crawdaddy): Personal life

 In early 1968, he was dating underground cartoonist Trina Robbins.

 An acquaintance of Mel Lyman, Williams lived and worked at Lyman's intentional community at Fort Hill, Boston, for a few weeks in 1971, before he was dosed with LSD, locked in a closet, and had his eyeglasses taken away.
 Williams broke out and hitchhiked back to Boston, hiding out for weeks at his mother's house, for fear of them coming after him.
 Williams later told his wife, Cindy Lee Berryhill, "What good feelings I'd had for Lyman utterly changed at that point."
 According to Rolling Stones David Felton, Williams told him he departed at night, as he felt he was being observed and would not be allowed to leave.
 According to Williams' official website, he also lived in a wilderness commune at Galley Bay in British Columbia.

-In 1972, Williams married Sachiko Kanenobu, a Japanese singer-songwriter; they raised two children.
+In 1972, Williams married Sachiko Kanenobu, a Japanese singer-songwriter.
+They raised two children.

 In the 1980s, he was married to Donna Nassar who provided many illustrations for Crawdaddy!'s second incarnation.

-In 1992, Williams began a relationship with anti-folk co-founder and singer-songwriter Cindy Lee Berryhill, who became his widow.
+In 1992, Williams began a relationship with anti-folk co-founder and singer-songwriter Cindy Lee Berryhill, they married in 1997 and had a son in 2001, Alexander.
+Berryhill became his widow.